Interactive webinar series: peer consultation (4 sessions)

 This series hopes to provide a forum for people to share collective knowledge, reflect on their work, gather ideas and support colleagues across Victoria.

-In 2020 these sessions will be conducted monthly in the first Tuesday morning of each month, commencing April 2020.
-It is beneficial to register for this initial block of four sessions planned for 7 April, 5 May, 2 June and 7 July.
+These sessions will be conducted monthly in the last Thursday morning of each month, and commenced in August 2020.
+It is beneficial to register for this block of sessions planned for 27 August, 24 September, 29 October and 26 November.